mongock/mongock/README.md

 In order to use this feature you need to instantiate the SpringBoot mongock class and provide the required configuration.
 Mongock will run as an [ApplicationRunner][ApplicationRunner] within SpringBoot.
-In terms of execution, it will be be very similar to the standard Spring implementation.
-The key difference is that ApplicationRunner beans run *after* (as opposed to during) the context is fully initialized.
+In terms of execution, it will be very similar to the standard Spring implementation, the key difference is that ApplicationRunner beans run *after* (as opposed to during) the context is fully initialized.

 >**Note:** Using this implementation means you need all the dependencies in your changelogs(parameters in methods annotated with ```@ChangeSet```) declared as Spring beans.